soeparnocorp/chatbot/README.md

 ## Model Providers

-This template uses the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) to access multiple AI models through a unified interface.
+This template uses the [AI Gateway](https://vercel.com/docs/ai-gateway) to access multiple AI models through a unified interface.
 The default configuration includes [xAI](https://x.ai) models (`grok-2-vision-1212`, `grok-3-mini`) routed through the gateway.

 ### AI Gateway Authentication

-**For Vercel deployments**: Authentication is handled automatically via OIDC tokens.
+**For Vercel Deployments**: Authentication is handled automatically via OIDC tokens.

 **For non-Vercel deployments**: You need to provide an AI Gateway API key by setting the `AI_GATEWAY_API_KEY` environment variable in your `.env.local` file.